 As humans we are innately social creatures.
 For the most part, we actively enjoy being surrounded by other people with whom we can share our opinions and experiences.
 In fact, much of our success as a species can be attributed to our ability to form relationships and cooperate with one another.We have adapted for thousands of generations to live in organised groups with complex social structures.
 So much so, that the neocortex, the part of our brain used in complex social behaviour, makes up 28% of our whole brain (D S Massey 2001).
 In a very real sense, it is our social cognitive skills which make us unique on this planet.
 And as such, the desire to interact socially is at the very heart of what it means to be a human being (R Dunbar and S Shultz 2007).

 Until the dawn of the Industrial revolution in the 1800’s the size of our social networks was limited by physical and practical constraints.
 Fast-forward just over 200 years, and the world’s population has grown almost 700%.
 More people have been born during this period than were born in all previous human generations combined.
 Then we throw online social networks (OSN) into the mix, and suddenly a huge chunk of the world’s population has an almost infinite number of connections.
-Facebook now has almost twice as many users (1.79 billion) as the total number of people on earth 200 years ago.
+Facebook now has over twice as many users (2.5 billion) as the total number of people on earth 200 years ago.
 For millennials, and subsequent generations, they have rapidly become an integral tool for maintaining and growing our social network, feeding our deep rooted desire to interact with one another.

 When we break down the psychology of our participation within these networks, their unprecedented growth comes as no surprise.
 The structure they offer facilitates the formation of groups, and facilitates our fundamental drive to form and maintain relationships.
 In technical jargon this is known as our ‘need to belong’ (R Baumeister & M Leary 1995), an almost universal human desire to be accepted as part of a wider group.

-After Facebook, Instagram is the second most used social media network in the world, with 600 million active users.
+After Facebook, Instagram is the second most used social media network in the world, with over 1 billion active users.
 The minimalist functionality of Instagram means the focus is on image sharing without giving a huge amount of detailed personal information.
 As the saying goes, ‘a picture tells a thousand words’, and hence it is Instagram’s intense focus on imagery, which makes it such a powerful tool for conveying a specific sense of identity.
 In particular, Instagram is seen as a platform where people frequently curate their identity to present the best version of themselves.
 Most of us will have heard someone asking the question ‘is that picture Instagram worthy’?
 And so we have a platform which is intrinsically aspirational, where people can share all the images of their life, which they would like to represent them, as opposed to those that accurately represent them.